davidaramant/blog-content/content/post/the-buddhabrot-part-3.md

 ![Mandelbrot Set](/buddhabrot/complex_plane_mandelbrot.png)

+We're starting by picking random points inside the circle.
 Since we only care about points that _aren't_ in the set and our maximum iteration count is pretty high (5 million), picking a point that's inside the set is obviously very expensive.
 Remember, those points will never leave the circle even under infinite iteration, so we will always loop for our maximum number before we have to throw away all that work.

 Is there some faster way to tell whether a point is in the set?